 Childbirth is a physically demanding and life-changing experience for a woman.
-Her body undergoes many changes during labour, and post childbirth a woman needs time to recover.
+Her body undergoes many changes during labour, and post-childbirth a woman needs time to recover.
 Apart from other bodily changes, a woman’s vagina also changes after childbirth.
 It stretches to around 10 cm during delivery to let your baby come out through it and then slowly goes back to its normal size.
-This article will tell you all you need to know about changes in the vagina post-delivery and gives you useful tips to speed up the recovery of your vagina post childbirth.
+This article will tell you all you need to know about the changes in the vagina post-delivery and provide you with useful tips to speed up the recovery of your vagina post-childbirth.

 The following are the changes in the vagina after birth:

 Women will experience bleeding and discharge from the vagina after giving birth.
 It consists of blood, mucus, and uterine tissue.
 The uterus sheds its inner lining and the remnants of the pregnancy after the delivery.
 This postpartum bleeding lasts for 4-6 weeks.
 During this time, it is better to avoid tampons and use only sanitary pads, as tampons can increase the risk of infection.